ikreymer/browsertrix/README.md

 ## Browsertrix 0.1

-Browsertrix is an automated web archiving system, desgined to create high-fidelity web archives by automating real browser running in containers (Docker) using Selenium and other automation tools.
+Browsertrix is a web archiving automation system, desgined to create high-fidelity web archives by automating real browsers running in containers (Docker) using Selenium and other automation tools.
+The system does not currently do any archiving of its own, but automates browsing loading through existing archiving and recording tools.

 By loading pages directly through a browser, it will be possible to fully recreate a page as the user experiences it, including all dynamic content and interaction.